Debugging Preparation: Windows Forms Applications

 On the Debug menu, click Start.

-Debug using the techniques discussed in Debugger Basics.
+Debug using the techniques discussed in First look at the debugger.